DamingoNdiwa/hydrological-model-selection-bayes/README.md

 * The script ppc_cppp.py should be run after run_twobucs.sh, run_threebucs.sh, and un_fourbucs.sh.
 * The script ppc_cppp.py uses results from the models to do posterior predictive checks.
 ## Post process
-The folder post_process has code for plots in the article and posterior predictive checks for the chosen model $M_3$ and codes for the selected model's NSE and KGE.
+The folder post_process  has codes
+* To check for convergence with the real-world discharge data as examples.
+* For the pair plots in with real-world discharge data as examples.